quora

 chess openings for white thumbnail

-The board is all set for White: a privilege that comes with the color of power in chess.
+The right to the first move is a privilege that comes with the color of power in chess.
 With the first-move advantage, White players have a unique opportunity to gain a strategic advantage over their opponents.
-Most players strive to get a grip on the center of the board with well-developed pieces and launch an attack to catch the Black by surprise.
+Most players strive to get a grip on the center of the board with well-developed pieces and launch an attack to catch Black by surprise.

 Ready to get in the game?
 Here's your cheat sheet for conquering the board with the best chess opening moves for White!